Last update of this page: March 23, 2026

 ${CONTAINER_PATH} mp_mpi_binary ${APP_PARAMS}

-(and replace the environment variables above with the proper bind arguments for --bind
+(and replace the environment variables above with the proper bind arguments for --bind, container file and

 parameters for the command that you want to run in the container).

-On LUMI, the software that you run in the container should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4).
-It is then possible to tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.
+On LUMI, the software that you run in the container should either be compiled with an MPI library that can talk to the libfabric and libcxi from the system, or be compiled with an MPI library that has those libraries in the container already, or should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4) so that you can tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.

 Open MPI containers are currently not well supported on LUMI and we do not recommend using them.
 We only have a partial solution for the CPU nodes that is not tested in all scenarios, and on the GPU nodes Open MPI is very problematic at the moment.
-This is due to some design issues in the design of Open MPI, and also to some piece of software that recent versions of Open MPI require but that HPE only started supporting recently on Cray EX systems and that we haven't been able to fully test.
-Open MPI has a slight preference for the UCX communication library over the OFI libraries, and until version 5 full GPU support requires UCX.
+This is due to some design issues in the design of Open MPI and what it expects from a network fabric library, and also to some piece of software to interact with the resource manager that recent versions of Open MPI require but that HPE only started supporting recently on Cray EX systems and that we haven't been able to fully test.
+Open MPI has a slight preference for the UCX communication library over the OFI libraries, and until version 5 full GPU support required UCX.
 Moreover, binaries using Open MPI often use the so-called rpath linking process so that it becomes a lot harder to inject an Open MPI library that is installed elsewhere.
 The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems use the Slingshot 11 interconnect, so work is going on for better support for OFI in general and Cray Slingshot in particular and for full GPU support.

 Enhancements to the environment¶